CIS565-Fall-2017/Project4-CUDA-Rasterizer/INSTRUCTION.md

 Start out by testing with some simple models (`box.gltf`).

 * Clear the fragment buffer with some default value.
 * Vertex shading:
   * `VertexIn[n] vs_input -> VertexOut[n] vs_output`
   * A minimal vertex shader will apply no transformations at all - it draws world position directly in normalized device coordinates (-1 to 1 in each dimension).
 * Primitive assembly.
   * `VertexOut[n] vs_output -> Triangle[t] primitives`
-  * Code is actually provided, simply uncomment them. (cuz it might need to read through the gltf setup code to fully implement on your own)
+  * Code is actually provided, simply uncomment it. (since you might need to read through the gltf setup code to fully implement this on your own)
 * Rasterization.
   * `Triangle[t] primitives -> Fragment[m] rasterized`
   * A scanline implementation is simple to start with.
-  * Parallelize over triangles, but for now, loop over every pixel in each thread.
+  * Parallelize over triangles.
+For now, loop over every pixel in the fragment buffer in each thread.
   * Note that you won't have any real allocated array of size `m`.
 * Fragments to depth buffer.
   * `Fragment[m] rasterized -> Fragment[width][height] depthbuffer`
     * `depthbuffer` is for storing and depth testing fragments.
   * Results in race conditions - don't bother to fix these until it works!
-  * Can really be done inside the fragment shader, if you call the fragment shader from the rasterization kernel for every fragment (including those which get occluded). **OR,** this can be done before fragment shading, which may be faster but means the fragment shader cannot change the depth.
+  * Can really be done inside/after the fragment shading, if you call the fragment shading from the rasterization kernel for every fragment (including those which get occluded).
+Doing this before fragment shading may be faster (why?) but means the fragment shader cannot change the depth.
 * Fragment shading.
   * `Fragment[width][height] depthbuffer ->`
   * A super-simple test fragment shader: output same color for every fragment.